ThibaultJanBeyer/blog.thibaultjanbeyer.com-v2/_posts/2019-05-24-quick-guide-js-event-loop.md

 ## What is a Queue?

 I think that you are all aware about what a queue is.
 It is a conceptual structure following the `FIFO` concept, which means that the first element which you place in a queue is the first element that comes out.
-There are plenty real world examples of a queues.
+There are plenty real world examples of queues.
 For example when you do your groceries, the line in which you stay for the checkout is a queue.

 <p><img class="aligncenter size-full"
   src="{{ site.baseurl }}/assets/event-loop/People-waiting-in-line-with-shopping-baskets-at-grocery-store.jpg"